Garrett-Productions/sockets_w_ciso/rewatch.readme.md

 - HTTP FORGETS ABOUT EVERYTHING OCNE YOU SEND THAT RESPONSE.

 -Sockets give us the ability to listen for events, we're not sending request every minute to check, its always open, and listening
+-Socket says "hey lemme know when you get a message, I'll receive it automatically."

+OPENING UP VS